Re-Volt/re-volt-addon/docs/src/files.md

 - `52      trackab`
 - `53      trackbb`

-*Important note*: for convenience add-on changes the imported image names (not file names) in blender's image editor to `<number>.bmp`, please use same convention when adding a new images.
+**Note**: For convenience add-on changes the imported image names (not file names) in blender's image editor to `<number>.bmp`, please use same convention when adding a new images.
+There are built-in tools to take care of all the names, see helpers section.

 If the imported mesh is a **car mesh**, the texture path will be taken from `parameters.txt`.
 If it's a **level file**, the texture name will be generated from the polygon's texture number and taken from the level folder.